thatoneddrguy/p2-roykumont/README.md

 ![](testing.PNG)

 **Team Collaboration:**
-Our team met up three times at the CSUF library to research the necessary system function calls and collaborate on the code via GitHub.
+Our team met up three times at the CSUF library to research the necessary steps and collaborate on the code via GitHub.
+Communication done via Discord.

 ***Sources**: Professor Yun Tian assignment document posted in Titanium.